ADLINK-IST/opensplice/src/api/dcps/sacs/docs/README.md

 the Mono framework has also been used by the opensource community, but that is not yet part of the commercially supported releases.
 However, it should be possible to run the Windows DLL on Mono, since Mono is binary compatible with Windows.
 The resulting deliverable is a library file called dcpssacsAssembly.dll, which you can find in the
-%OSPL_HOME%/bin directory alongside all the other OpenSplice DDS product libraries.
+%OSPL_HOME%/bin directory alongside all the other Vortex OpenSplice product libraries.

 Since the DLL is a managed assembly, it is not found by Windows using the normal PATH environment variable.
 In order for the .NET framework to find a library, this library must either be copied to the same directory